Find Grad Schools

 33 Yearly Graduations

 University of East - West Medicine is the 11th most popular school in the nation for students seeking a master's degree in alternative medicine.
 Each year, around 100 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 33 people received their master's degree in alternative medicine from UEWM.
-Of these students, 73% were women and 97% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 33 people received their master's degree in alternative medicine from UEWM.
+Around 96% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #12